Natasha Lyonne: 2011–2022: career resurgence and awards success

-2022–present: Artificial intelligence film studio and further ambition
+2022–present: Artificial intelligence film studio

 In 2022, Lyonne co-founded artificial intelligence film studio Asteria with her boyfriend Bryn Mooser, the company operating with the intent to create animated feature films with AI tools that would author, animate, manage, produce the soundtrack for, and turn out the films using responsibly sourced data.

 In January 2023, she starred as Charlie Cale—a casino worker with an innate ability to detect lies—on the Peacock series Poker Face.
 Inspired by television murder mysteries such as Columbo, the series was positively reviewed, with Nick Hilton of The Independent calling it "satisfyingly pacy and pulpy", while saying of Lyonne, "[she's] a bundle of unhinged charisma".
 The show returned for a second season in 2025.

-In May 2024, it was announced that Lyonne had signed on to star—in an unspecified role (later revealed to be Rachel Rozman)—in the MCU superhero film The Fantastic Four: First Steps, scheduled to be released in July 2025.
-In December 2024, Lyonne voiced the character Byrdie in two episodes of the Marvel Animation series What If...?.
+In December 2024, Lyonne voiced the character Byrdie in two episodes of the animated series What If...?.
+In 2025 she appeared as Rachel Rozman in The Fantastic Four: First Steps.

-In June 2025, Lyonne publicly revealed the existence of Asteria and her position as its co-founder.
+In June 2025, Lyonne revealed the existence of Asteria and her position as its co-founder.

+Lyonne stars in two of Bill Oakley's Audible Original comedies, Space: 1969 and its sequel Space: 1972.